CluelessTechnologist/setup-desktop-environment/README.md

 It's a similar rationale to people using *VSCode* over *neovim* for time saving purposes.
 "I don't wanna waste time learning vim, I rather just do my work without spending extra time learning keyboard shortcuts".

-I quickly changed my mind on this after installing i3wm and configuring it over summer vacation.
+I quickly changed my mind on this after installing Sway and configuring it over summer vacation.
 It took some time to get it right and I missed some important components at first.
 Like forgetting to activate swaylock after suspend, or having a nice and smooth way to connect to Wifi.
 I also had major frustrations with theming and getting a uniform look in both Sway, QT and GTK.
 It took sometime to setup just the way I wanted it but having it as a ansible role means it will be easy to replicate my setup when I want to install a new desktop.

-This repository will contain ansible roles to bootstrap a complete desktop environment with the defaults I use and with the basic components needed for desktop & laptop use.It doesn't contain all the scripts & keyboard shortcuts I use since they are for my personal use.
+This repository will contain ansible roles to bootstrap a complete desktop environment with the defaults I use and with the basic components needed for desktop & laptop use.
+It doesn't contain all the scripts & keyboard shortcuts I use since they are for my personal use.

 Currently I only have one ansible role and that is for setting up Sway.
 I will soon create another role for setting up i3 for my old computers that don't support Wayland.